wansho/wansho-gitbook/reading/fluent-python/chapters/chapter-6-design-patterns-with-first-class-functions.md

         return 0 if order.customer.fidelity < 1000 else order.total() * .05

-class BulkItemPromotion(Promotion): # concrate strategy
+class BulkItemPromotion(Promotion): # concrete strategy
     """10% discount for each LineItem with 20 or more units"""

     def discount(self, order):